TactileLibrary/tacty/README.md

 1. Download the latest `.dmg` file from the [release page](https://github.com/TactileLibrary/tacty/releases).
 2. Double click the file and drag it into your Applications folder.
 3. Run it from your Applications folder or Launchpad.

 > [!WARNING]
+> Since the app is unsigned you must authorize it to run by going into `System Settings > Privacy & Security`.

+> [!WARNING]
 > While I try my best to support MacOS, I don't personally own any Apple devices.
 I test it occasionally on borrowed hardware, but please be patient if you encounter any issues.